Fine Art Consignment in the time of COVID-19: How safe is your Art?

 Article 9 of the Uniform Commercial Code (UCC) defines 'Consignment', in material part, as "...a transaction, regardless of its form, in which a person delivers goods to a merchant for the purpose of sale and...the merchant...deals in goods of that kind...is not an auctioneer...and is not generally known by its creditors to be substantially engaged in selling goods of others...with respect to each delivery, the aggregate value of the goods is $1,000 or more at the time of delivery...".

-In basic terms then, consignment has a two fold character.
+In basic terms, then, consignment has a two-fold character.

 The first is agency.
 In placing the works with a gallery, the gallery becomes the consigning artist or the collector's agent and fiduciary, having the obligation to offer the work for sale and to account to the consignor for the proceeds of the sale, less any commission or fee agreed to be paid to the gallery.

-The second is that of possession, or what, in legal speak is called 'bailment'.
-Here the work of fine art is 'given' to the gallery for a specific purpose, i.e to hold for, display, exhibition and sale.
+The second is that of possession, or what, in legal speak, is called 'bailment'.
+Her,e the work of fine art is 'given' to the gallery for a specific purpose, i.e to hold for, display, exhibition, and sale.

-The artist, collector or other consignor retains ownership, but 'entrusts' the work to the gallery.
+The artist, collector, or other consignor retains ownership, but 'entrusts' the work to the gallery.

 When we talk about 'possession' in this context, there are two types.
 UCC Article 2 calls one a 'sale on approval', and the other, a 'sale or return'.

 A 'sale on approval' is the situation where goods are bought for your own use, and even though the goods as delivered conform to the description of the goods purchased, you have the right to return the goods if you don't want them.
-Not particularly on point here for gallery consignments, who generally take the work for on-sale.
+Not particularly on point here for gallery consignments, which generally take the work for on-sale.

 Where works of fine art are consigned for the purpose of on-sale, we call it a 'sale or return'.
-The gallery or dealer is entrusted the work for the purpose of sale, and, if sold, a commission or fee is taken, with the balance of the proceeds, being trust property, returned to the artist, collector or other person consigning the work.
+The gallery or dealer is entrusted the work for the purpose of sale, and, if sold, a commission or fee is taken, with the balance of the proceeds being trust property, returned to the artist, collector, or other person consigning the work.
 If no sale, then no risk to the gallery: the work is returned to the consignor.

 The UCC exception: all is not what it seems